Free Diet Bites Weight Loss Program

 There is nothing that will make a person crankier than when someone tells them, "You're cranky."
 We may not even realize we're cranky until someone points it out.

-We may not have even been cranky to begin with.
 Even so, if you're a male over the age of 50 and have been told by more than one 'loving' and caring friend or family member that you're cranky, you may have entered the portal of Male Menopause.

 Of course, Male Menopause is simply a kicky catch-phrase these days which represents the normal ageing process of males.

-Theoretically, menopause can only occur in women when the menses fade, although both men and women experience hormonal declines.
 In women, hormone levels remain steady for years, then rapidly decline over a period of about five years.
-In men, the decline is much slower - so slow that a man may not even notice those small changes broughtabout by decreasing hormone levels for decades to come.
+In men, the decline is much slower - so slow that a man may not even notice those small changes brought about by decreasing hormone levels for decades to come.

 Recommended Calorie Intake for Males - 130 Pounds